Manzil Majlis Brings UAE Investment Spotlight to Mumbai, Hosts Over 250 UHNI Stakeholders - www.lokmattimes.com

 Manzil Majlis Brings UAE Investment Spotlight to Mumbai, Hosts Over 250 UHNI Stakeholders

-PNN Mumbai (Maharashtra) [India], August 7: Manzil Asset Management , which manages over $500 million in global real estate ...
+Mumbai (Maharashtra) [India], August 7: Manzil Asset Management , which manages over $500 million in global real estate assets, ...

 Unlike traditional real estate expos, Manzil Majlis is positioned as a closed-door, education-first initiative, bringing together a carefully curated audience of over 250 attendees.
 The summit featured a unique mix of Indian UHNIs, HNIs, family offices, venture capitalists, private equity partners, wealth advisors, and entrepreneurs, offering a strategic platform to decode the evolving dynamics of investing in Dubai's real estate and business ecosystem.